 NativeDSD.com is closely policing the origins of recordings and we only allow the DSD original files, and analogue direct transfers to DSD and DXD to the platform.

-What you will need to play DSD and DXD files: Software
+What you will need to play DSD and DXD files on a computer

 You will need a computer, stand-alone music server, or a portable device to play DSD files.
 We will start off with computer based options: